OCHA-DAP/pa-anticipatory-action/analyses/mwi/dryspells_trigger/exploration/aggr_ecmwf_compare_methods.md

 #     facet=alt.Facet(column="month_name:N",sort=df_comb.month_name.unique())
 ).properties(width=400,height=400)
 plot.facet(column=alt.Column("month_name:N",sort=df_comb.month_name.unique(),title="Month"),row=alt.Row("leadtime:N",sort=[2,3,4]),data=df_comb[df_comb.leadtime.isin([2,3,4])],
-           title="Distribution of forecasted precipitation for different methods, facetted by leadtime and month \n Each boxplot only contains 20 datapoints")
+           title=["Distribution of forecasted precipitation for different methods, facetted by leadtime and month", "Each boxplot only contains 20 datapoints"])
 ```

+#### Histogram
+Stacked based on occurrence of dry spell
+Due to so little observations it is not really a distrubtion which makes it hard to compare

 For some unexplainable reason the text is not readable at all.
 Almost seems several layers are printed on top of each other